CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ----------------- -------------------- -------------------- -------------------- -------------------- -------------------- -------------------------
 leaf01            37.79 %              3.58 GB              588.5 MB             771.91 MB            yes                  Wed Sep 16 21:25:17 2020
 ```
+Look for the **Rebalance Recommended** column.
+If the value in that column says *Yes*, then you are strongly encouraged to rebalance the BTRFS partitions.
+If it says *No*, then you can review the other values in the output to determine if you are getting close to needing a rebalance, and come back to view this data at a later time.
 ### Related Commands

 - ```netq show cl-ssd-util```